Dominant orbital magnetization in the prototypical altermagnet MnTe

 \section{Computational details}

 We performed DFT calculations using \texttt{Vienna Ab initio Simulation Package} (VASP)~\cite{vasp_1993, vasp_1996, kresse_1996_2}.
 The kinetic energy cutoff for the plane wave basis was set to 350~eV and the generalized gradient approximation of Perdew, Burke, and Ernzerhof was used for the exchange-correlation functional~\cite{perdew_1996}.
 The Hubbard $U$ for the Mn-$3d$ orbitals was added~\cite{liechtenstein_1995}, with the Coulomb repulsion $U = 4$ eV and the Hund coupling $J_H = 0.97 $~eV~\cite{antropov_2014, kriegner2017}.
 The energy convergence threshold was set to $2\cdot 10^{-5}$~eV.

 The structure was modeled by a hexagonal unit cell with lattice parameters equal to $a=b=4.134 $ {\AA} and $c=6.652 $ {\AA}~\cite{kriegner2017}.
 The Brillouin zone was sampled using a mesh of $20 \cross 20 \cross 12$ $k$-points centered at $\Gamma$.
 For the spin density of states, we used a $28 \cross 28 \cross 20$ $k$-points grid.
 The spin-orbit coupling was taken into account in all the calculations and the symmetries were switched on.

 As a postprocessing step, we used Wannier90~\cite{pizzi2020} to calculate spin-polarized band structures, orbital magnetization along high-symmetry lines in the Brillouin zone, as well as the net spin and orbital magnetization as a function of chemical potential.
+The k-grid used for the Wannier90 calculations was 100 $\times$ 100 $\times$ 64.
+The orbital magnetization remained unchanged when increasing the Wannier90 k-grid, whereas variations of about 10\% were observed when changing the DFT k-grid.
+The radius within which the magnetization is calculated is 2.500 atomic units, corresponding to 1.323 {\AA}.

+In addition, to corroborate these results, we performed parallel calculations using Quantum Espresso \cite{qe1, qe2} with comparable parameters at both the DFT and Wannier levels, obtaining consistently similar values of the orbital magnetization as a function of chemical potential.

-We also employed the post-processing code \texttt{PAOFLOW}~\cite{paoflow_2018, paoflow_2021} to evaluate spin-polarized Fermi pockets at different values of hole doping.
+The post-processing code \texttt{PAOFLOW}~\cite{paoflow_2018, paoflow_2021} was used to evaluate spin-polarized Fermi pockets at different values of hole doping shown.